igormironchik/security-cam/README.md

 selected folder with yyyy/MM/dd hierarchy.
 Old photos can be automatically removed.

 Any USB camera can work with SecurityCam.
-To extent USB cable length you can use, for example, special solution like Espada EUSBExt30mVitP, so your USB data will transfer through Ethernet cable.

 I'm opened for extensions of this application, so if you have any questions, proposals, offers feel free to contact me.